iamdonovan/iamdonovan.github.io/docs/teaching/egm702/practicals/week1.rst

         └─ MeasuresCamera.xml

-In this practical, we're going to work on processing a digital elevation model (DEM) and orthophotos using a collection of aerial photos acquired in 1984 over Mt St Helens, a volcano in Washington state, USA.
+In this practical, we're going to work on processing a digital elevation model (DEM) and orthophotos using a collection of aerial photos acquired 18 September 1984 over Mt St Helens, a volcano in Washington state, USA.

 During the 1980s and early 1990s, the volcano erupted several times, including an eruption in May 1980 that collapsed the entire north face of the mountain.